temenostech/TemenosHypermediaAPI/index.md

 - **Accept OVERRIDE**

 Above request will be responded with the WARNING message which is referred as OVERRIDE in T24.
-Accept the OVERRIDE by copying the value returned in Error_Messages->element->Code attribute and append into the following element present in the actual request and send it again to the collection;
+Accept the OVERRIDE by copying the value returned in 'Error_Messages > element > Code' attribute and append into the following element present in the actual request and send it again to the collection;

 <pre>
-FundsTransfer_Edge_OverrideMvGroup>element>Override>ACCT.UNAUTH.OD
+FundsTransfer_Edge_OverrideMvGroup > element > Override > ACCT.UNAUTH.OD

 Accept: application/atom+xml
 POST http://t24demo.cloudapp.net/hothouse-iris/Hothouse.svc/FundsTransfer_Edges()